 Full Press Release:

-Baraja was founded in 2016 by telecommunications engineers Federico Collarte and Cibby Pulikkaseril, who discovered a way to use the industry’s proven photonics technology to solve the problems faced by legacy LiDAR.
-Baraja is backed by Sequoia, Blackbird Ventures, Hitachi Construction Machinery and Main Sequence.
+Baraja was founded in 2016 by telecommunications engineers Federico Collarte and Cibby Pulikkaseril, who discovered a way to use the industry's proven optical fiber + photonics technology to solve the problems faced by legacy LiDAR.
+Baraja is backed by Sequoia, Blackbird Ventures, Hitachi Construction Machinery and Main Sequence Ventures.